filoucool/filoucool/README.md

 <li> Bringing back to life a PC-BOT 914... </li>
 <li> I might be starting a 4th business?
 IDK... too early to tell... </li>
 <li> Buying a house.
 IDK sounds like a good idea...? </li>
-<li> A script that orders pizza on Uber eats if I scream "Fuck, im hungry as fuck" </li>
+<li> A script that orders pizza on Uber eats if I scream "Fuck, im hungry" ✔️ </li>
 <li> Taking life seriously. </li>
 </ol>
 </p>